 There are other ways to give your jawline the definition you’re looking for without the use of devices or gum.
 These, however, require more commitment.
 Standalone jaw workouts without a device can be done in conjunction with the other methods already mentioned.
 These DIY jawline and face exercises have been proven repeatedly to produce significant results depending on which regiment you do.
 And they can be done in conjunction with the other methods already mentioned.

 From face massages to ‘kissing the sky,’ there are multiple everyday facial exercises that you can incorporate into your routine.
 Do them in the comfort and privacy of your own home, though.
 Contorting your face to exercise your muscles might make your face look nicer and more toned, but if someone catches you doing this they might be freaked out!

-Here are some tried and true exercises for a more chiseled jawline.
+Tried & true exercises for a chiseled jawline.